-Used a lot by many of our Great British Chefs, sous vide is a process that cooks ingredients under vacuum.
+Used by many of our Great British Chefs, sous vide is a process that cooks ingredients under vacuum.
 We look at how this modern method transforms your dishes from good to great, and discuss the other benefits of cooking produce this way.

-Used a lot by many of our Great British Chefs, sous vide is a process that cooks ingredients under vacuum.
+Used by many of our Great British Chefs, sous vide is a process that cooks ingredients under vacuum.
 We look at how this modern method transforms your dishes from good to great, and discuss the other benefits of cooking produce this way.

 Before investing in sous vide equipment, you’ll be asking yourself how it will benefit your cooking.
 The answer is a relaxed, stress-free time in the kitchen; food which is ready for the table when you are; dishes cooked to absolute perfection every single time and the ability to use ingredients in completely new ways – something all of us want!
 These are the reasons the method has been used in professional kitchens since as far back as the 1970s, but it’s only recently that the kit has become available and affordable to home enthusiasts.
 Now’s the perfect time to get on board with this exciting new technique and take your cooking to the next level.